paul-ollis/vim-vpe/docs/guide/buffers.rst

 .. code-block:: py

-    info = buf.store('info')          # Entry is created is it does not exist. info.author = 'Paul'              # Add or modify any arbitrary attributes. info.last_modified = time.time()
+    info = buf.store('info')          # Entry is created if it does not exist. info.author = 'Paul'              # Add or modify any arbitrary attributes. info.last_modified = time.time()
     ...

-One major advantage over buffer variables is the ability easily associate any type of Python value with a buffer.
+One major advantage over buffer variables is the ability to easily associate any type of Python value with a buffer.

 .. _temp_buf_options: